StackStorm/st2docs/docs/source/reference/jinja.rst

 version_equal
 ~~~~~~~~~~~~~
-True if versions are of equal value
+Returns True if LHS version is equal to RHS version.

 .. code-block:: bash